wp-plugins/shopp-product-page-browser-sppb/readme.txt

 == Installation ==

-1. Unzip 'shopp-sppb.zip'
+1. download the plugin zip file.
+2. Unzip the zip file.
-1. Upload the `shopp-sppb` folder to the `/wp-content/plugins/` directory
+3. Upload the `shopp-sppb` folder to the `/wp-content/plugins/` directory
-2. The plugin is NOT going to change or edit your Shopp files, but just to be sure, back up your files and database.
+4. The plugin is NOT going to change or edit your Shopp files, but just to be sure, back up your files and database.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin through the 'Plugins' menu in WordPress
-4. Place `<?php shopp('product','browser','show=both'); ?>` in your Shopp product.php template file.
+6. Place `<?php shopp('product','browser','show=both'); ?>` in your Shopp product.php template file.
    Alternatively you can use `<?php shopp('product','browser','show=previous'); ?>` or `<?php shopp('product','browser','show=next'); ?>`.

 == Frequently Asked Questions ==